hoylen/dart-mutex/README.md

     y = 42;
     await asynchronousOperations();
-    assert(y == 42 || y != 42); // y might have changed
+    assert(y == 42 || y != 42); // Warning: y might have been changed

-An example is when Dart is used to implement a server-side Web server that updates a database.
-The update involves querying the database, performing some calculations, and then updating the database; and you don't want the database to be changed by something else before you are finished updating it.
-That something else could be the same Web server handling another request in parallel.
+An example is when Dart is used to implement a server-side Web server that updates a database (assuming database transactions are not being used).
+The update involves querying the database, performing calculations on those retrieved values, and then updating the database with the result.
+You don't want the database to be changed by "something else" while performing the calculations, since the results you would write will not incorporate those other changes.
+That "something else" could be the same Web server handling another request in parallel.

 This package provides a normal mutex and a read-write mutex.

 ## Mutex

-A mutex guarantees only one lock can be acquired at any one time.
+A mutex guarantees at most only one lock can exist at any one time.

+If the lock has already been acquired, attempts to acquire another lock will be blocked until the lock has been released.

     import 'package:mutex/mutex.dart';

-    m = new Mutex();
+    m = Mutex();

+Acquiring the lock:

     await m.acquire();
     try {